Quebec, Ontario, Manitoba prepare for flooding

 Communities from Quebec to Manitoba are preparing for potential spring flooding, with officials distributing sandbags to protect homes from rising water and warning about possible evacuations.

-St-Jérôme is among several municipalities across Quebec facing flooding.
-Environment Canada has said parts of southern Quebec had received up to 40 millimetres of rain since the start to the week, and forecasts are calling for more.
+Environment Canada said parts of southern Quebec had received up to 40 millimetres of rain since the start to the week, and forecasts are calling for more.

-The municipality of Central Manitoulin, located on an island in Lake Huron, was hit particularly hard by flooding.
 City officials declared a state of emergency and warned residents to use extreme caution when travelling, as multiple roads were closed.
-A water advisory has been put in place.
-Mindemoya Hospital, one of the island’s only hospitals, closed Wednesday after flooding impacted water and sewer services.
+A water advisory was also put in place.

-Boulay said a combination of snowmelt, rainfall, and ice breakup can all contribute to flooding risk, while a river's shape and slope also play a role in whether waterways overflow.
+Boulay said a combination of snowmelt, rainfall and ice breakup can all contribute to flooding risk, while a river's shape and slope also play a role in whether waterways overflow.

 This report by The Canadian Press was first published April 16, 2026.